defsub/takeout/SEARCH.md

 	artist:mogwai

-Tracks with Ringo on lead vocals by The Beatles release between after 1963 and before 1970:
+Tracks with Ringo on lead vocals by The Beatles released between 1963 and 1970:

     +lead_vocals:ringo +artist:beatles +date:>"1963-01-01" +date:<"1969-12-31"